TimChinye/SAD-Complaint-Management-System/task_1_design/adrs/007-database-choice.md

 ## Decision Drivers

-*   **Relational Data Integrity:** The system's data model is inherently relational (e.g; a complaint must be linked to a valid user, who must belong to a valid tenant).
+*   Relational Data Integrity.
+The system's data model is inherently relational (e.g; a complaint must be linked to a valid user, who must belong to a valid tenant).
 The database must support foreign keys, transactions, and constraints to ensure this integrity.
-*   **Scalability (NFR-01):** The database must be able to perform efficiently under the load of millions of users and records.
+*   Scalability (NFR-01).
+The database must be able to perform efficiently under the load of millions of users and records.
-*   **Developer Proficiency:** The chosen technology should be one the development team is proficient with, in order to accelerate development and reduce implementation risk.
+*   Developer Proficiency.
+The chosen technology should be one the development team is proficient with, in order to accelerate development and reduce implementation risk.
-*   **Feature Set:** The database should have a mature feature set, good documentation, and a strong community and ecosystem.
+*   Feature Set.
+The database should have a mature feature set, good documentation, and a strong community and ecosystem.
-*   **Cost:** The solution should have a reasonable cost profile, with open-source options being highly preferred.
+*   Cost.
+The solution should have a reasonable cost profile, with open-source options being highly preferred.

 ## Considered Options